MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/double-key-encryption.md

 - [GitHub Enterprise](https://github.com/enterprise)

 **OpenSSL** You must have [OpenSSL](https://slproweb.com/products/Win32OpenSSL.html) installed to [generate test keys](#generate-test-keys) after you deploy DKE.
-In addition, make sure you are invoking it correctly from your environment variables path.
+Make sure you're invoking it correctly from your environment variables path.
 For example, see "Add the installation directory to PATH" at https://www.osradar.com/install-openssl-windows/ for details.

 #### Double Key Encryption prerequisites for client computers